 - Known as the “Black Capital of Anti-Slavery” in the 1800s, Philadelphia was a hub for groups such as the Philadelphia Anti-Slavery Society and the Pennsylvania Underground Railroad, whose president and leaders resided in the city.

-- W. E. B. Du Bois’ The Philadelphia Negro serves as sociological survey of the African-Americans living in the city’s Seventh Ward.
+- W. E. B. Du Bois’ The Philadelphia Negro serves as a sociological survey of the African-Americans living in the city’s Seventh Ward.
 The mural Mapping Courage, painted on the firehouse at 601 South Street, memorializes Du Bois’ book, the Seventh Ward and the local Engine #11 fire station, which was founded in 1871 and served as the city’s unofficial African-American firehouse until the fire department desegregated in 1952.

 - Established in 1884, The Philadelphia Tribune holds the distinction as the country’s oldest daily newspaper serving the African-American community. phillytrib.com